sohailanwaralmani74/utility-tools/jpeg-to-webp.md

 <p>Our <strong>JPEG to WebP converter</strong> allows you to quickly and easily convert JPEG images to the modern WebP format.
 This tool runs entirely in your browser, ensuring fast and secure conversions without uploading your files.</p>

 <h2>Why Convert JPEG to WebP?</h2>
-<p>WebP is a modern image format that provides superior compression and quality compared to JPEG.
+<p>Webp is a modern image format that provides superior compression and quality compared to JPEG.
 Converting your images to WebP can help reduce file size, improve website performance, and maintain visual quality.
-Use our <strong>convert JPEG to WebP</strong> tool to achieve all this effortlessly.</p>
+Use our <strong>convert JPEG to Webp</strong> tool to achieve all this effortlessly.</p>

-<h2>How to Convert JPEG to WebP</h2>
+<h2>How to Convert JPEG to Webp</h2>
 <ol>
 <li>Click the upload button and select your JPEG file(s).</li>
 <li>Click <strong>Convert</strong> to start the conversion process.</li>